 It Has So Much To See

 Why bother going to a country in Asia that doesn’t have plenty to see for your first trip?
 You don’t have to.
-The Philippines is packed with everything you could dream of doing.
+Your Philippines trip will be packed with everything you could dream of doing.
 You can spend time in big city Manila shopping your heart out and watching sunsets along the water.
 You can go island hopping in El Nido and explore the lagoons between beautiful limestone landscapes.
 You can party until the sun comes up on some of the world’s most beautiful beaches in Boracay.
 Or you can go trekking in Banaue-Batad for a bit of adventure.
+There is no shortage of where to go in the Philippines.

 I could go on, but I think you get the idea.
 There is so much to do that you can easily fill your 30-day visa and never do anything that’s similar.
 What more can you ask for from a country?